usds/website-staging/_projects/0008__medicaid.md

 While diving into state ex parte systems, USDS and CMCS also uncovered and fixed a [significant common system error](https://www.hhs.gov/about/news/2023/09/21/coverage-half-million-children-families-reinstated-thanks-hhs-swift-action.html) that impacted 29 states and was responsible for improper loss of coverage for over 400,000 children and families in Medicaid and CHIP.
 As a result of this fix, improperly disenrolled individuals regained their coverage and retroactively had their healthcare coverage reinstated for their period of improper disenrollment.

-Importantly, many of these improvements to ex parte systems and renewal processes will continue to benefit states over the long term.
+Importantly, many of these improvements to ex-parte systems and renewal processes will continue to benefit states over the long term.
 More compliant and accurate state systems will continue to save millions of hours of state worker time each year and keep millions of eligible Americans enrolled in their health coverage with less red tape.